Densf2/Python_tests/README.md

 cart.robot - testing add products to shopping cart and delete from cart

+empty_cart.robot - testing cart on website as logged and unlogged user

 ### Running Tests

 For runnung test load files - und run.